 Within your WordPress plugin or theme, you may need to determine if a post is published, a draft, or some other status.
 Using the get_post_status() WordPress function will allow you to do exactly that.
 In this article, we will show you how to use the get_post_status() WordPress function.

-If you would like more information on creating WordPress plugins, see our tutorial series on creating your first WordPress plugin.
+If you would like more information on creating WordPress plugins, see our article Create a WordPress Plugin: A Tutorial.

 <?php get_post_status( $ID ) ?>

 $ID: This is the only parameter that can be defined in which you can define the ID of the post that you want to get the status of.
 If left undefined, it will simply get the status of the current post.

 The following are the possible statuses that can be returned from the get_post_status() function: